jrudess/streamdvr/README.md

 Time shifting is not a crime! https://en.wikipedia.org/wiki/Sony_Corp._of_America_v._Universal_City_Studios,_Inc.

-* Records using ffmpeg with ts containers.
+* Records using either ffmpeg or streamlink with ts containers.

 * Automatic post-processing converts recordings to mp4 or mkv containers.